-But that was precisely the problem.
-In the “society” arrangement it was agreed, by the participating churches, that each would send representatives to periodical meetings.
+In the missionary society arrangement, the participating churches agreed that each would send representatives to periodical meetings.
 Those representatives were empowered to form and ratify policy.
 The representatives subsequently would return to their respective churches with the decisions of the society.

 As a matter of fact, no local church can ever be made subservient to another church.
 All congregations are independent and self-governing in matters of expediency.

-How do the common arrangements of congregational cooperation today (e.g., one church helping another with a particular mission work, or in facilitating the care of orphaned children via a home), parallel the sort of abuse that is characteristic of the “society” structure?
+How do the common arrangements of congregational cooperation today (e.g., one church helping another with a particular mission work or in facilitating the care of orphaned children via a home), parallel the sort of abuse that is characteristic of the “society” structure?
 There is no resemblance.

-How does the “missionary society” plan bear any resemblance to individual Christians working together in special cooperative ways, yet seeking the incorporation process so as to benefit from legitimate tax provisions, or for the protection of their personal assets?
+How does the missionary society plan bear any resemblance to individual Christians working together in special cooperative ways, yet seeking the incorporation process so as to benefit from legitimate tax provisions, or for the protection of their personal assets?

 There is no commonality.
-And attempts to “taint” such efforts by assigning negative expressions, like “missionary society” or “para-church organization,” do not alter the true nature of the work.
-Nor does the use of these “loaded” terms pass for sound argumentation, though such methodology is employed commonly by those who seek to establish their cause by emotional appeal, rather than by logical and scriptural argument.
+And attempts to taint such efforts by assigning negative expressions like “missionary society” or “para-church organization” do not alter the true nature of the work.
+Nor does the use of these loaded terms pass for sound argumentation, though such methodology is employed commonly by those who seek to establish their cause by emotional appeal, rather than by logical and scriptural argument.

 We appreciate people who seek to respect Bible authority relative to teaching and benevolent methods, but some well-meaning folks have gone much too far in their criticisms, and tragic division has been the result.